-For more than four decades, the refined Harvard Square restaurant set the standard for five-star farm-to-table dining.
-The Saturday and Sunday offering is a decidedly grownup affair—no hangover hash here—and includes macerated strawberry pancakes, buttermilk biscuits and chorizo gravy, and a Scituate lobster roll.
-Your difficult choice is whether to frontload your meal with appetizers (New England oysters, strawberry fritters) or hold out for the lemon tart or rum baba.
-Come summer, a seat on the garden terrace is one of the most coveted al fresco spots in the city.
+For more than four decades, this refined Harvard Square restaurant has set the local standard for farm-to-table dining.
+Sunday brunch service offers a decidedly grownup affair—no hangover hash here.
+Highlights include brown butter parsnip soup, strawberry-buttermilk pancakes, and a Scituate lobster roll.
+Come summer, a seat on the garden terrace is one of the most coveted al fresco brunch options in Cambridge.

 Puritan's Sunday brunch service welcomes social crowds of youthful Cambridge residents, some of whom split pitchers of mimosas, bloodies, and Aperol spritzes.
 Chef-owner Will Gilson preps one of the area's most inviting brunch menus: think sourdough griddle cakes with honey butter, or beet-cured salmon atop an everything bialy.
 House-made pastries run the gamut from pesto monkey bread and twice-baked cashew croissants to sugar-and-spice donuts.

 Is there a more civilized way to enjoy your citrus-cured salmon Benedict than while gazing out the Public Garden?
 The weekend brunch menu leans classically French, with oysters, charcuterie and artisanal cheeses serving as lead-ins to "les croques" (madame or monsieur), beet gnocchi, or bavette steak frites.
 If someone's treating, pick out a bottle of Sancerre to pair with one of the seafood towers; the grand plateau combines oysters, clams, shrimp cocktail, Chatham mussels, crudo, and salmon poke.